Skip to content

 Legal risks

 Most countries have anti-discriminatory laws against hiring biases, conscious or unconscious.
 If you’re caught hiring based on someone’s appearance rather than their skills, for example, it could lead to costly lawsuits down the road.
-And worst of all, it might impact your reputation as an employer.
+Worst of all, it might impact your reputation as an employer.

 How you can mitigate the risks of unconscious bias